The Language and Nature of Fileless Attacks Over Time

 - Malicious Documents: They can act as flexible containers for other files.
 Documents can also carry exploits that execute malicious code.
 They can execute malicious logic that begins the infection and initiates the next link in the infection chain.

-- Malicious Scripts: They can interact with the OS without restrictions that some applications, such as web browsers, might impose.
-They are harder for anti-malware tools to detect and control than compiled executables.
-They offer a opportunity to split malicious logic across several processes.
+- Malicious Scripts: They can interact with the OS without the restrictions that some applications, such as web browsers, might impose.
+Scripts are harder for anti-malware tools to detect and control than compiled executables.
+In addition, they offer a opportunity to split malicious logic across several processes.

 - Living Off the Land: Microsoft Windows includes numerous utilities that attackers can use to execute malicious code with the help of a trusted process.
-They allow adversaries to “trampoline” from one stage of the attack to another without relying on compiled malicious executables.
+These tools allow adversaries to “trampoline” from one stage of the attack to another without relying on compiled malicious executables.

-- Malicious Code in Memory: Memory injection can abuse features of Microsoft Windows to interact with the OS even without exploiting vulnerabilities.
-Attackers can wrap compiled executables into scripts, extracting payload into memory during runtime.
+- Malicious Code in Memory: Memory injection abuses features of Microsoft Windows to interact with the OS even without exploiting vulnerabilities.
+Attackers can wrap their malware into scripts, documents or other executables, extracting payload into memory during runtime.

-While some attacks and malware families are fileless in all aspects of their operation, most modern malware that evades detection nowadays includes at least some fileless capabilities.
-Such techniques allow malware to operate in the peripheral vision of anti-malware software.
-The success of such attack methods is the reason for the continued use of the term in discussions among security vendors and enterprises.
+While some attacks and malware families are fileless in all aspects of their operation, most modern malware that evades detection includes at least some fileless capabilities.
+Such techniques allow adversaries to operate in the periphery of anti-malware software.

+The success of such attack methods is the reason for the continued use of term fileless in discussions among cybersecurity professionals.
 Language evolves as people adjust the way they use words and the meaning they assign to them.
-This certainly happened to fileless, as the industry looked for ways to discuss attacks that avoided the file system and misused OS features to evade detection.
+This certainly happened to fileless, as the industry looked for ways to discuss evasive threats that avoided the file system and misused OS features.
 For a deeper dive into this topic, read the following three articles upon which I based this overview:

 - The History of Fileless Malware - Looking Beyond the Buzzword